Robinpig/Note/docs/CS/OS/Linux/network.md

 In other words, the probe function has to:

 1. Allocate the network device along with its private data using the alloc_etherdev() function (helped by netdev_priv()).
 2. Initialize private data fields (mutexes, spinlock, work_queue, and so on).
 You should use work queues (and mutexes) if the device sits on a bus whose access functions may sleep (SPI, for example).
    In this case, the hwirq just has to acknowledge the kernel code, and schedule the job that will perform operations on the device.
 An alternative solution is to use threaded IRQs.
    If the device is MMIO, you can use spinlock to protect ...

-igb_probe:
+The `igb_probe` function does some important network device initialization.
+In addition to the PCI specific work, it will do more general networking and network device work:

+1. The `struct net_device_ops` is registered.
+2. `ethtool` operations are registered.
-1. get MAC address from Adapter
+3. The default MAC address is obtained from the NIC.
-2. init DMA
-3. register ethtool function
-4. register net_device_ops
-5. init NAPI, register poll function
+4. `net_device` feature flags are set.
+5. And lots more.

 ```c